aspose-pdf/Aspose.PDF-Documentation/net/other-programming-languages/microsoft-azure/converting-documents-azure-app-service/_index.md

 ## Configure Aspose License
 In Visual Studio:
 1. Copy your Aspose.PDF license file to the project.
-2. Right-click on the license file.
+2. Right-click on the license file, select "Properties".
 3. Set "Copy to Output Directory" to "Copy always".
 4. Add license initialization code in Program.cs:
    ```csharp